ashrithr/ankus/README.md

  AnkusCLI can handle deployments in local as well as cloud mode.

  1. **Local mode** is where the user specifies the instance roles
  2. **Cloud mode** is where ankus will create/manage vm's and auto assigns roles to them.
-Currently ankuscli supports AWS (Amazon Web Services) & Rackspace, effort is being made to integrate GCE (Google Compute Engine)
+Currently ankuscli supports AWS (Amazon Web Services) & Rackspace.

   *Note:* Cloud mode is more preferred for POC's and Test/Development environments, where as local is preferred for managing heavy loads and production environments